djeada/Databases-Notes/notes/04_acid_properties_and_transactions/03_consistency.md

 Constraints are rules applied to table columns to enforce data integrity.

-- **Primary Key**: Ensures that each row has a unique identifier.
+- A **Primary Key** ensures that each row in a table has a unique identifier, preventing duplicate entries and serving as the main reference point.
-- **Unique Constraint**: Guarantees that all values in a column are distinct.
+- A **Unique Constraint** guarantees that all values in a specified column or set of columns are distinct across the table.
-- **Foreign Key**: Enforces referential integrity between tables.
+- A **Foreign Key** enforces referential integrity by linking a column in one table to a primary key in another table.
-- **Check Constraint**: Specifies a condition that each row must satisfy.
+- A **Check Constraint** imposes a specific condition that each row in the table must meet, adding an additional layer of validation.
-- **Not Null**: Ensures that a column cannot have a null value.
+- The **Not Null** constraint ensures that a column cannot contain null values, requiring a valid entry for every row.

 ### Example: Enforcing Unique and Foreign Key Constraints